mattlianje/layoutz/README.md

 - **Input**: captures keystrokes, dispatches to `subscriptions`

 State updates flow through `update` synchronously, so your logic stays simple.

+You can tune some the runtimes paramaters like below.
+For example, if you are just animating a little loading bar as part of a stream of things being sent to STDOUT, you would want `clearOnStart = false`

 ```scala
 app.run(